Using the Xero Integration#

 XeroInvoice#

 A local mirror of every invoice issued through Cobalt.
-Created by create_invoice()
+Records created by

 Field |